VeraKowalczuk/acept/docs/source/auto_api_reference/acept/pv_cap_factor_profiles/index.rst

 .. py:function:: calculate_pv_capacity_profile_based_on_tmy_weather(selected_shape: geopandas.GeoDataFrame, buildings: geopandas.GeoDataFrame, building_specific_weather: bool = False, debug: bool = True)

    Build PV capacity factor profiles for a typical meteorological year (TMY) for all given buildings from the using the PVGIS weather API.
-The profiles will be saved in a temporary directory in the:py:const:`acept.acept_constants.TEMP_PATH` directory as one CSV file per building.
+The profiles will be saved in a temporary directory in the :py:const:`acept.acept_constants.TEMP_PATH` directory as one CSV file per building.

    :param selected_shape: GeoDataFrame containing the shape of the area around the buildings.